 In 2003 the La Résistance stable was your typical Foreign Wrestling Heel team and one episode had them make their way to the ring and insult a man who appeared to be a US pilot.
 Later on in the match, the pilot jumped out of the crowd and entered the ring to help La Résistance win their match.
 Next week he was added to their stable as Rob Conway.

 The NXT rookies from season 1 could count given that when the season was over, they rampaged WWE and formed The Nexus.
+Then Daniel Bryan was released almost immediately, but brought back as an enemy of The Nexus.

 Even the McMahons followed this trope.
 From Vince's announcing days before the Montreal Screwjob outed him as the WWF/WWE's owner, to Shane's refereeing and appearances as a backstage official, to Stephanie appearing as a random passer-by in a "Stone Cold" Steve Austin segment months before debuting as Vince's daughter.